baublet/wp-twig-loop-shortcode/README.md

 ### Environments

-Environments are optional features that help you reduce post duplication on pages with multiple query strings.
-Every environment is defined in loop shortcode you use.
+Environments are optional features that help you reduce post duplication on pages with multiple query strings by saving the posts into a global registry that you can access in order to exclude posts from subsequent queries.
+Environments are defined directly on the shortcode.
 For example:

 ```
 [loop query="my query" environment="main-posts"]